 (The 1st Teamwork Award was presented in 2012-13.)

-Recognizing that learning for all students will only be accomplished when teams of teachers, support staff and administrators take responsibility for all students, the Lawrence Public Schools' Teamwork Award honors and reward outstanding accomplishments by successful school teams that foster cooperation, collaboration and open communication in order to raise the achievement of all students, while closing achievement gaps.
+Recognizing that learning for all students will only be accomplished when teams of teachers, support staff and administrators take responsibility for all students, the Dr. Rick Doll Teamwork Award honors and reward outstanding accomplishments by successful school teams that foster cooperation, collaboration and open communication in order to raise the achievement of all students, while closing achievement gaps.
 LEAP partner, Truity Credit Union, presents $1,000 to the winning team to further school teamwork activities, as determined by the winning team in cooperation with the school principal/team supervisor.
+The Award was created by former Superintendent Dr. Rick Doll and named in his honor by Truity upon his retirement.

 Superintendent Anthony Lewis surprised Kennedy Elementary staff after school as they gathered for their end-of-the-year celebration and barbecue.
 Dr. Lewis announced that the Kennedy Leadership Team won the district's 2019 Dr. Rick Doll Teamwork Award and $1,000 from Truity Credit Union.
 Principal Chalita Middleton describes the leadership team as honest, balanced, and passionate.
 She says that members push each other to always do what's best for kids.
 She says that the team brings her sanity, truth, hope, and "drop the mic" moments!
 She adds that her sons would say, "This Team IS FIRE!"